 Groundwater modelling by OGIA has shown that, while connectivity between the Condamine Alluvium and Walloon Coal Measures is low, the volume of groundwater in the Condamine Alluvium will be slightly reduced because of CSG-related groundwater pumping from the underlying Walloon Coal Measures.
 The volume that is due to Arrow's activity is estimated at about 58GL over 100 years (or about a tenth of Sydney Harbour's volume).
 This may change over time, based on the amount of water extracted through CSG production and updated groundwater modelling.

-- The amount of water removed from coal seams during Arrow’s gas production will dictate the amount of water available under the scheme.
+- Ultimately, the amount of water removed from the coal seams during Arrow’s gas production will dictate the amount of water available under the scheme.

 - The timing and amount of water available under the scheme also depends on the phasing of Arrow’s development activity across its tenure.

-- If a formal selection process is undertaken and it does not identify enough participants to achieve the full substitution target, Arrow may not proceed with the scheme, and may pursue other offset options.
+- If the formal selection process does not identify enough participants to achieve the full substitution target, Arrow may not proceed with the scheme, and may pursue other offset options.